-What is pressed oats for horses?
+What is crushed oats for horses?

-Benefits of crushed oats for horses:
+Benefits of rolled oats for horses:

-Use of crushed oats in horse feeding:
+Use of rolled oats in horse feeding:

 So, now we come to the risks.